 Figure 4: Stage CFD results of parametric study

 Optimum Blade Loading

-- fore-loaded distribution at the hub and the midspan which rapidly diffuses the flow and ensures low profile losses and a high efficiency.
+- fore-loaded distribution at the hub and the midspan, which rapidly diffuses the flow and ensures low profile losses and high efficiency.

 - unloading the first 10% of the shroud and an almost fore-loaded distribution after that.
 This removes the dip in the static pressure that goes below the vapour pressure causing the cavitation problem at the shroud.

 Figure 5: Optimum blade loading for cavitation control in pumps